Need help with this?

-Next, in the Schedule Updates drop down, select the schedule that best matches how often you update the content on your site.
+First, in the Schedule Updates drop down, select the schedule that best matches how often you update the content on your site.
 If you’re not sure what to select then choose Weekly.

 The next two options are to do with the content on your site – Post Types and Taxonomies.
-Using the checkboxes here, you can choose which content you want included on your XML sitemap.
+Using the checkboxes here, you can choose which content you want included in your XML sitemap.
 Check the boxes next to the post types and taxonomies you want to include.

 Make sure that the Dynamically Generate Sitemap box is checked.
 This option will dynamically generate the XML sitemap each time it is requested by a search engine.
 It also means that there will not be an XML sitemap file on your server.
-This is the optimal option because it means that the XML sitemap is always up to date when it is requested, and there is no file that could get deleted or become corrupt or unreachable.
+This is optimal because it means that the XML sitemap is always up to date when it is requested, and there is no file that could get deleted or become corrupt or unreachable.
 Some older servers may not support this option so if you’re having problems, try unchecking this box.

 Finally, scroll to the top of the screen and click the Update Sitemap button.
 You have now created your XML sitemap.
 You can view it by clicking the “view your XML sitemap” link and your sitemap will open in a new tab.
 If you see a blank XML sitemap, don’t panic, right click on screen and select View Page Source.
 You should now see the XML code for the sitemap.